JessicaGarson/NYU-Python-Capstone/Dec13th/about.md

 Ana Showing How She Deployed to Heroku on Saturday.

 ## Sam Agnew!
 Sam will be coming in to walk us through using APIs in a hands on way.
+[API workshop code](https://github.com/sagnew/APIs-101-workshop).